rggen/rggen-sample-testbench/README.md

 $ make
 ```

 By default, all sample testcases will be execluted by VCS simulator.
-If you want to use Xcelium or Vivado simulator, add `SIMULATOR` option to `makefile` command.
+If you want to use Xcelium, DSim or Vivado simulator, add `SIMULATOR` option to `makefile` command.

 * For Xcelium: